 Holloway recalls it: “I made a plan for Wilf to go with their worst defender - I said: ‘Keep running at him and you’ll get a penalty, mate.
 Just keep taking him on and he’ll get booked or sent off.’

 “They [Watford] moved him four times to try and get him away from Wilf: put him left-back, put him right-back, put him sweeper and I just said: ‘Stay there.’
 My lads knew, so they all moved and we kept feeding Wilf.
 And what happened?”

 Zaha span across the pitch before launching his fist into the air in celebration.
 The hallowed Wembley turf cut up into the sky around him as it dawned on Watford’s Marco Cassetti: he’d been duped, and Zaha had unlocked the door to the Premier League.

 The final whistle would blow 15 minutes later and Zaha would find himself still on the Wembley turf, drained by 120 minutes of exhausting football but high on promoting his boyhood club to the top of the English game.
 He would be bombarded with teammates' embraces, his jaw open and his eyes wide and the pitch he had just made history on would become a pandemoniac arena of sound and colour, ecstasy and elation.

 Then, through the throng of players and staff, the noise and the chaos, Jonny Williams would find his friend of over 10 years and call out: “Thank you for what you’ve done.
 Go and enjoy playing for Manchester United, you deserve it.”

-Part two of Wilf's story - Portrait of an Icon: Zaha's hero's journey into Crystal Palace history - is now live on cpfc.co.uk and the official Palace app.
+Part three of Wilf's story - Portrait of an Icon: Zaha's hero's journey into Crystal Palace history - is now live on cpfc.co.uk.
 Hear from Yannick Bolasie, Roy Hodgson and the man himself on Zaha's Premier League triumphs and how he became a club icon.